WillBrennan/BlurDetection2/README.md

 pip install -U -r requirements.txt
 ```

 The repository has a script, `process.py` which lets us run on single images or directories of images.
 The blur detection method is highly dependent on the size of the image being processed.
-To get consistent scores we fix the image size to HD, to disable this use  `--fix-size=False`.
+To get consistent scores we fix the image size to HD, to disable this use  `--variable-size`.
 The script has options to,

 ```bash
 # run on a single image